-“What will be the order of the result set of SELECT statement on clustered indexed table when ORDER BY clause is not used?”
+“What will be the order of the result set of a SELECT statement on clustered indexed table when the ORDER BY clause is not used?”

-I was asked this question by one of the smartest tech team manager in my company.
+I was asked this question by one of the smartest tech team managers in my company.
 I really enjoyed answering the question.

 The common misconception is:

 If ORDER BY clause is not explicitly specified and table has clustered index it will return the resultset in order of how clustered index is built.